cornucopia-rs/cornucopia/docs/src/using_queries/using_queries.md

 ```
 The query function is useful when you have a few obvious parameters, while the parameter struct is more explicit.

-Note that in order to use the `params` method, you need to import the `clorinde::client::Params` trait.
+Note that in order to use the `params` method, you need to import the `cornucopia::client::Params` trait.

 ```admonish note
 Queries that don't have a return value (simple insertions, for example) don't generate a query object.
 Instead, when calling `bind` or `params` they execute and return the number of rows affected.